bengordon-dev/fun-java-projects/README.md

 # fun-java-projects
-An assortment of casual Java projects, mostly from high school.
+An assortment of casual Java projects, mostly from my junior year of high school.